NanoComp/meep/doc/docs/AdjointSolver/Visualization.md

     + **(b)** On a different note, the absence of generally-accepted visualization protocols means that everybody's visualizations look different.
-This is not necessarily tragic, and we wouldn't want to enforce sterile conformity, but it might be nice if there were *some* notion of "canonical <span class=SC>meep</span> visualization format" to serve as a common language.
+This is not necessarily tragic, and we wouldn't want to enforce sterile conformity, but it might be nice if there were *some* notion of "canonical Meep visualization format" to serve as a common language.